Lowther Castle, Penrith

 Lowther Castle, Penrith, Cumbria CA10 2HG

 Built 1806-14 by Sir Robert Smirke for the 1st Earl of Lonsdale, Lowther Castle was a grand country house boasting a room for every day of the year.
-Its gardens were the envy of the north.
-But in 1957 the castle was demolished.
-Just the façade and outer walls remained, and for over half a century the building stood empty and the gardens were lost to wilderness.
-Today Lowther Castle is an intriguing visitor attraction which offers dramatic ruins, gardens within gardens, and an adventure playground.
+But in 1957 the castle was demolished, just the façade and outer walls remained, and for over half a century the building stood empty and the gardens were lost to wilderness.
+Today Lowther Castle is an intriguing visitor attraction which offers dramatic ruins, formal gardens, heritage exhibition, café and an adventure playground.

 Open daily all year round, except Christmas day.
 Summer: 10am-5pm.
 Winter: 10am-4pm.